Eaton Hall (King City): History

-Further uses

 Flora Eaton was a member of the Toronto Hunt Club.
 In 1929, it split into the Eglinton Hunt Club and the Toronto and North York Hunt Club.
 Hunters of the latter held regular outings, meeting for breakfast at Eaton Hall, riding in the adjacent Pellatt Estate, then ending the day with an afternoon tea at Eaton Hall.

 During World War II, the property was used as a convalescent hospital and rehabilitation centre for the Royal Canadian Navy.
 About 100 people were housed here starting in July 1944, but only a skeleton staff remained by Christmas 1945.

 After Lady Eaton's death in 1970, the land was sold to Seneca College, which was then a provincially funded college of applied arts and technology.
 It established its King Campus operations on that land in 1971, using Eaton Hall as its administrative facility.
 In 1977, a new facility was built for the expanding college, and Eaton Hall became a Management Development Centre until 1991, at which time it was converted to a public hotel and conference centre.